• Skip to primary navigation

 Instructions

-• Mix sugar, cinnamon and crushed corn flakes in bowl.
+• Mix sugar, corn flakes and cinnamon in a bowl.

-• Scoop 1-to-2 inch ice cream balls and roll ice cream in sugar mixture.
+• Scoop 1-to-2 inch ice cream balls and roll ice cream in sugar corn flakes mixture.

-• Take ice cream balls out of the freezer and drop in oil for 2 seconds.
-Immediately remove.
+• Take ice cream balls out of the freezer and carefully drop in oil for 2 seconds.
+Immediately remove and place on paper towel to soak up excess oil.

-• Serve in tortilla bowl, covered with whip cream, chocolate syrup and a cherry!
+• Serve ice cream bowls in tortilla bowls.
+Optional, but highly recommended: Cover ice cream with whipped cream, chocolate syrup and a cherry!
+Enjoy.

 Did you make this?I love seeing what you’ve made!
 Tag me on Instagram at @BrooklynFarmGirl and don’t forget to leave a comment & rating below.